commercetools/ui-kit/packages/components/buttons/accessible-button/docs_disabled/additional-info.md

 ### Disabled buttons

-In order for screenreaders to know if your button is disabled we need to set the `aria-disabled` and `disabled` attributes on the button.
+In order for screen readers to know if your button is disabled we need to set the `aria-disabled` and `disabled` attributes on the button.
 We do so automatically if you set the `isDisabled` prop to true.